UniversalAptronym/Hearth-Box/Instructions/Cloudflared_Setup_(Web_Connection).md

 Once your system is set up, this URL will take you to your new cloud server, which will host a communication hub and cloud storage system where you can back up and share files.

 In the "subdomain" section, enter `nextcloud`.
 In the "domain" section, select your chosen URL from the drop-down list.
 Under "type" select `HTTP`.
 Under "URL", enter your **Raspberry Pi's local IP address** followed by `:7580`.
 It should have the form: `XXX.XXX.XXX.XXX:7580`.
 Click `Save`.
 Then select your tunnel name to enter the next public hostname.
+Once you have Nextcloud set up (in the next section), you may then access your Nextcloud from anywhere, on any device, by typing `nextcloud.[exampleweburl]` (where `exampleWebURL` corresponds to your chosen **Web URL**, including the ".com", ".org", etc suffix on the end).

 <img src="../Media_Repository/Cloudflare_Public_Hostname_nextcloud.png" alt="Cloudflare Public Hostname Nextcloud" title="Cloudflare Public Hostname Nextcloud" width="40%"/> <img src="../Media_Repository/Cloudflare_Tunnel_Select.png" alt="Cloudflare Tunnel Select" title="Cloudflare Tunnel Select" width="55%"/>